Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Mean field theory: GP equation

 The dynamics of the mean fields for a trapped spin-1 BEC in presence of the magnetic field is captured in the Gross-Pitaevskii (GP) equation \cite{PhysRevLett.81.742,doi:10.1143/JPSJ.67.1822,Kanjilal_2020,KAWAGUCHI2012253},

-where the first term on the r.h.s of Eq.\ref{eq:rev1} is the kinetic energy contribution for particles of mass M. The second term is due to the confining potential and the presence of the magnetic field is captured by the linear and quadratic Zeeman terms $p$ and $q$ respectively.
+where the first term on the right is the kinetic energy contribution for particles of mass M. The second term is due to the confining potential and the presence of the magnetic field is captured by the linear and quadratic Zeeman terms $p$ and $q$ respectively.
 We assume a two-body contact interaction that can be decomposed into spin-independent (the term involving $c_0$) and inter-spin interactions (the term with $c_1$).
 As this is a spin-1 system, the suffix $m$ and $m'$ take the values $1,\ 0$ and, $-1$.

 The total density n is defined as,

 and the local spin density $\vec{F}$ is